smnbajwa/smnbajwa.github.io/_posts/2023-05-20-breaking-free-from-uno-board -part-0.markdown

 ---
 layout: post
-title:  "Breaking free from Uno board [Part 0]"
+title:  "From Arduino to AVR"
 ---

 To make the ATMega328p MCU work without the Arduino Uno board, we need two things.